 Learn how to get the certificate from your national health authority by selecting your country on the interactive map below.

-New proposals on the validity of EU Digital COVID Certificate and the coordination on safe travel in the EU
+New rules on the validity of EU Digital COVID Certificate and the coordination of safe travel in the EU

 What is the EU Digital COVID Certificate?